Prostate laser surgery

 You are likely to be prescribed an antibiotic to prevent urinary tract infection.

-Arrange transportation because you won't be able to drive yourself home after the procedure that day or generally if you have a catheter in the bladder.
+Arrange transportation because you won't be able to drive yourself home after the procedure that day, and you may have a catheter in the bladder.

 What you can expect

-Before surgery you will be given either general anesthesia — which means you'll be unconscious during the procedure — or spinal anesthesia, which means you'll remain conscious.
+Before surgery you will be given either general anesthesia or spinal anesthesia.
+With general anesthesia, you'll be unconscious during the procedure.
+With spinal anesthesia, you'll remain conscious, but pain will be blocked from the surgical area.
 Exactly what you can expect during and after prostate laser surgery varies depending on the particular type of laser and technique used.